JohnAdamsII/OOP_education_APP/README.md

 Here is a list of some of the features

-Authentication
+Authentication,
-Display Student Scores
+Display Student Scores,
-Change Password
+Change Password,
-Display Exam Scores:
+Display Exam Scores,
-Display Student Average
+Display Student Average,
-Display Exam Average
+Display Exam Average,
-Insert Scores for All Students
+Insert Scores for All Students,
-Insert New Student Scores
+Insert New Student Scores,
-Update a Single Score
+Update a Single Score,
 Change All Exam Scores